Fasci Siciliani: Foundation and rapid growth

-The keenest socialist among the Fasci leaders was Garibaldi Bosco.
-In August 1892, he attended the Socialist Party’s congress at Genoa and on his return obediently purged his fascio of its anarchist and other non-socialist members.
-His ideal of a united democratic front was shared by the father of Sicilian socialism, Napoleone Colajanni.
-The leader in Catania, De Felice, also maintained contact with leading anarchists like Amilcare Cipriani.
+The Palermo Fascio was founded on 29 June 1892 by Garibaldi Bosco.
+From then on, the number of Sicilian Fasci grew significantly, rising to 24 by the end of 1892 and reaching 177 by the close of 1893.
+In effect, a Fascio was established in nearly every town across the island.
+In those few towns without a local section, residents still expressed their support by staging demonstrations of solidarity.
+In August 1892, Garibaldi Bosco, one of the keenest socialist among the Fasci leaders, attended the Socialist Party congress in Genoa and, upon returning, dutifully in line of the directives of the party, expelled anarchists, Mazzinians, and other non-socialist members from the Palermo Fascio.

+In contrast, De Felice rejected such directives from the mainland, insisting on keeping the membership of his Catania Fascio open to all factions of the radical left.
+He shared with Napoleone Colajanni, the father of Sicilian socialism, a vision of a unified democratic front.
+De Felice also continued to engage with prominent anarchists, including Amilcare Cipriani, who had participated in the defence of the Paris Commune in 1871.
 On these and other important issues there was much friction between Catania and Palermo.
+However, the leagues were not only led by socialists and anarchists; some were run by local gentry and mafiosi.

 Crispi was replaced as prime minister by Antonio Di Rudinì in February 1891, who was succeeded by Giovanni Giolitti in May 1892.
 On January 20, 1893, when peasants of Caltavuturo occupied communal land that they claimed was theirs, local authorities killed 13 and wounded 21 in the Caltavuturo massacre.
 Disturbances continued throughout the year.
-The Fasci started out as urban movements, animated by artisans, which evolved into a more popular and combative mass movement with the adherence of sulphur miners, and in a later stage with the involvement of peasants and sharecroppers.
+The Fasci started out as urban movements, animated by artisans, which evolved into a more popular and combative mass movement with the adherence of sulfur miners, and in a later stage with the involvement of peasants and sharecroppers.
 In the autumn of 1893, labour conflicts in the cities and the mines came together with the protests and claims of the farmers.
 The movement reached its greatest breadth in the manifestations against taxes, involving the lowest tiers of the city and the countryside, becoming difficult, if not impossible, to control by its leaders.
+"In certain regions," wrote the journalist Adolfo Rossi who, at the time, travelled the island for La Tribuna, a newspaper in Rome, "a kind of contagion had spread; the mobs were possessed by the belief that a new reign of justice was imminent."